hirzi/LSD/README.md

 	python lsd_hi.py msms_output -d 40 -d 40 -l 5000 -p -i --error_method 4 --error_rate 0.001 --minallelecount 2 --mindepth 10 --maxdepth 500 --sampler nbinom -c covDist_moments.txt -f ABC

-   where we sample according a coverage distribution fitted to the empirical coverage distribution, whose moments are described here in covDist_moments.txt.
+   where we sample according a coverage distribution fitted to the empirical coverage distribution, whose moments are described here in covDist_moments.txt (OPTIONAL).

 To acquire this fitted distribution, we first need to acquire the empirical coverage distribution.
-Per-site coverage of empirical data can be acquired e.g. via samtools
+Per-site coverage of empirical data can be acquired e.g. via SAMtools

 	samtools depth bam.file > bam.depthPerSite

-We can then explore which theoretical distribution best captures this observed coverage distribution.
+We can then explore which theoretical distribution that best captures this observed coverage distribution.

 	# Load these libraries
 	library(fitdistrplus)